 Also under consideration will be the cost burden on lower-income residents.
 “Any potential fee or tax, no matter how good the reason is to support it, could have a disproportionate impact on residents who are already struggling to make ends meet in Boulder,” read city documents.

 An “equity lens” will be applied to any efforts, and staff intends to meet with representatives from Boulder Housing Partners, the Coalition of Manufactured Homeowners, and the Just Transition Collaborative at CU before the issue goes back before council.
-A A council meeting where members deep-dive into topics of community interest and city staff present r... on the vehicle emission fee is scheduled for May 14.
+A study session on the vehicle emission fee is scheduled for May 14.

 Budget Climate Boulder Boulder Housing Partners city council city of Boulder Climate Action Plan Coalition of Manufactured Homeowners CU diesel electric cars emissions equity lens fuel efficiency gas Just Transition Collaborative Magellan Strategies public participation registration fee survey taxes University of Colorado vehicle fee